 You can view a history event by hovering your cursor over the icon.
 A history event is intended to capture when a participant reviewed the history of the chat and the dates of the historical chats they reviewed.
 This feature is only available when viewing RSMF 2.0 files.

-If there are images that are placed in-line within a message and are either a jpg, jpeg, png, or gif, you can click on an image to expand it.
+If there are image files that are either a jpg, jpeg, png, or gif and you have the Document - Local Access (Download, Copy Text) permission granted, the images will be placed in-line within a message.
+You can click on the image to expand it.

 Note: Starting in Relativity 10.3.142.22, you cannot upload duplicate attachments to a single message.